MichaelPluemacher/Big-Mart-Sales/README.md

 | Item_Outlet_Sales| Sales of product in particular store.
 This is the outcome variable to be predicted.|

 ## Data Exploration and Preparation
-For no particular reason I decided to tackle this challenge in R. A first analysis of the data, treatment of missing values and outliers, some feature engineering, and, finally, ordering of the predictor variables by their importance in fitting a random forest model was performed with the script `AnalyzeAndClean.R`
+For no particular reason I decided to tackle this challenge in R. A first analysis of the data, treatment of missing values and outliers, some feature engineering, and, finally, ordering of the predictor variables by their importance in fitting a random forest model was performed with the script `AnalyzeAndClean.R`.

+#### The fat content
+The original data contain five different levels for the fat content: *LF, low fat, Low Fat, reg,* and *Regular*.
+Clearly, *LF, low fat,* and *Low Fat* are the same, as are *reg* and *Regular*.
+Hence, we replace *LF* and *low fat* by *Low Fat* and *reg* by *Regular*.